Affected by coronavirus (COVID-19)?

 Response to COVID-19: Support for Individuals and Households

-- If you are eligible for the Coronavirus Supplement or the Economic Support payments, these will automatically be paid to you – there is no need to contact Centrelink
+- If you are eligible for the Coronavirus Supplement, this will automatically be paid to you – there is no need to contact Centrelink

 Response to COVID-19: Changes to Claims and Your Obligations